bluesky/databroker/docs/source/api.rst

 TIFFs, etc.) one needs to write a single custom catalog.
 Its entries, created dynamically as described above, should be ``LocalCatalogEntry`` objects that identify ``intake_bluesky.core.RunCatalog`` as their driver.
-See below for the arguments that they would provide to the entry so that it can instanitate the catalog when called upon.
+See below for the arguments that they would provide to the entry so that it can instantiate the catalog when called upon.

 Core